-However, when she really wants to indulge, she reaches for Cipriani Tagliarelle, a thin pasta that cooks in about 3 minutes.
-Surprisingly, Garten actually prefers this dried pasta over fresh pasta.
+However, when she really wants to indulge, she reaches for Cipriani Tagliarelle, a thin pasta that cooks up in about three minutes.

 "I don't happen to love fresh pasta," she said.
 "I find it, very often, a little too doughy for me."

 This item is also available on Jet for $15.